broadinstitute/ip-superurop-t_gao/repos/grayscale-CNN/README.md

 1. Navigate to `repos/grayscale-CNN`.
 If `generate_png_from_tiff.py` has never been run, then run `python3 generate_png_from_tiff.py`.

 2. Run `docker build -t local-grayscale-cnn .` to build from `Dockerfile`.
+You will need to rerun this in order for changes to propagate from `main.py` and other files to what you see in the container.

 3. Run `docker run -it local-grayscale-cnn /bin/bash`.
 You are now in the Docker container!